Childhood Bereavement: A Critical Issue

 CBEM ToolKit Available for Download with State and County Specific Estimates

-Judi’s House/JAG Institute has created a toolkit to help others use the recently released 2020 CBEM data to improve public awareness about the magnitude of childhood bereavement.
+Judi’s House/JAG Institute has created a toolkit to help others use the most recently released CBEM data to improve public awareness about the magnitude of childhood bereavement.
 Explore this toolkit and download customizable materials including key messages, social media posts, and graphics for your state.

 These resources can help you quantify and contextualize childhood bereavement as a public health issue in your community to help you bring more awareness and funding to this largely overlooked issue.